Janiczek/codeanim/README.md

 The third option (that is, first ultrafast CRF=0 then veryslow CRF=0 as a second pass) looks like the best guarantee of real lossless output.
 And there seem to be no frame drops.

+Note: On FFMPEG wiki I found out I should use `libx264rgb` instead of `libx264`, so that it doesn't convert lossily to a different colorspace.